Is Cocaine a Stimulant or Depressant? A Common Question

 Cocaine is a Stimulant and There is Treatment for Addiction

-Addiction to stimulants like cocaine can be life-threatening and must be treated with professional help.
+So, is cocaine a depressant or a stimulant?
+Cocaine is a stimulant and addiction to it can be life-threatening and must be treated with professional help.
 A reputable drug rehab center like Avenues Recovery can provide detox, inpatient rehab, and outpatient rehabilitation programs, and help you learn how to live a life of recovery.
 You or your loved one can be drug-free!
-The first step toward finding your way home is to reach out for help
+The first step toward finding your way home is to reach out for help.